gradschooladvice/blog/content/about/index.md

 ### [Melody Huang](https://melodyyhuang.github.io/)

 Melody is a third year Ph.D. student at UCLA studying Statistics.
 Her primary research interests are in causal inference and social statistics.
-Besides research, she likes leaving her apartment to go outside, scrolling through Twitter, and watching the Bachelor.
+Besides research, she tolerates running, and enjoys coffee, board games, and telling people about the (problematic) gendered societal expectations that the Bachelor implicitly reinforces.

 ### [Mikaela Meyer](https://mikaelameyer.netlify.app)